open-food-systems-org/open-food-systems/docs/index.md

             <p>It is not an organization, a charity, or a program.
 There are no leaders, no ranks, no membership.
 The movement grows through relationships, not structures.</p>

-            <p>The movement exists to restore dignity where it has been diminished, address hunger through human connection, strengthen communities through shared meals, create spaces of belonging, cultivate solidarity rather than charity, and reimagine food systems through care and presence.</p>
+            <p>The movement exists to restore dignity where it has been diminished, to address hunger through human connection, to strengthen communities through shared meals, to create spaces of belonging, to cultivate solidarity rather than charity, and to reimagine food systems through care and presence.</p>

             <p>Its purpose is both simple and profound: to make dignity a lived experience.</p>
         </div>